 • roast in the oven for about an hour

 • Done!
 When you take the pumpkin out, you can either scoop out the flesh and purée it or chop the pumpkin up.
-If you choose to chop it, you will have to skin it with a potatoe peeler first so that you don’t eat the skin.
+If you choose to chop it, you will have to remove the skin first but it should come right off.

 See ya later!